 Survivors are not required to file a report or press charges in order to access these resources.
-For more information on these services students should contact their college's Office of Student Affairs and employees should contact the Human Resources Department.
+For more information on these services students should contact their college's Office of Student Affairs and employees should contact the Office of Human Resources.